 Impact

 ORSEE 3.1.0 processes participant profile fields in a way that a value beginning with the prefix "func:" is passed directly into a PHP eval() call within tagsets/participant.php and tagsets/options.php.
-The unchecked input leads to arbitrary PHP code execution, giving such an attacker full control over the application.
+The unchecked input leads to arbitrary PHP code execution, giving an authenticated attacker full control over the application.
 This flaw corresponds to code injection vulnerabilities such as CWE-94 and can compromise confidentiality, integrity, and availability of the entire system.

 Affected Systems